SPAN Data Logging for Inertial Explorer

 The Lever Arm and IMU rotation will be auto-filled from the IMR file

-Additional Information
+Additional resources

 Waypoint Product Manuals:

-Detailed instructions on using Inertial Explorer can be found in the Waypoint User Documentation Portal:
+Detailed instructions on using Inertial Explorer can be found in the Waypoint User Documentation Portal.

 Support: